Table Of Contents

 How much notice does a landlord have to give a tenant in Missouri?

-In Missouri, a landlord must give at least 28 days’ notice to a tenant before terminating the lease.
+As per Missouri rental laws, a landlord must give at least 28 days’ notice to a tenant before terminating the lease.
 If the landlord fails to give proper notice, the tenant may be able to sue for wrongful termination.

 Can a landlord evict you for no reason in Missouri?